Cervical Disc Herniation

 What is cervical disc herniation?

-Cervical disc herniation refers to herniation or tearing of cervical discs as a result of cracked vertebrae capsule.
-The resulting misalignment leads to pinched nerves that are subjected to an increased risk of injury and pressure leading to the following sign and symptoms.
+Cervical disc herniation refers to the herniation or tearing of cervical discs as a result of a cracked vertebral capsule.
+Misalignment can lead to pinched nerves, increasing the likelihood of injury and pressure, which may result in various signs and symptoms.

 Most commonly reported cervical disc herniations occur at C5-6 and C6 –C7